Bernardine Dohrn: Weather Underground involvement

 Dohrn was a principal signatory on the Weather Underground's "Declaration of a State of War" in May 1970 that formally declared "war" on the U.S. Government, and completed the group's transformation from political advocacy to violent action.
 She recorded the declaration and sent a transcript of a tape recording to The New York Times.
 Dohrn also co-wrote (with Bill Ayers) and published the subversive manifesto Prairie Fire in 1974 and participated in the covertly filmed Underground in 1976.
-In late 1975, the Weather Underground put out an issue of a magazine, Osawatamie, which carried an article by Dohrn entitled "Our Class Struggle"; the article was described as a speech given to the organization's cadres on September 2 of that year.
+In late 1975, the Weather Underground put out an issue of a magazine, Osawatomie, which carried an article by Dohrn entitled "Our Class Struggle"; the article was described as a speech given to the organization's cadres on September 2 of that year.
 In the article, Dohrn clearly stated support for communist ideology:

 We are building a communist organization to be part of the forces which build a revolutionary communist party to lead the working class to seize power and build socialism. ...
 We must further the study of Marxism-Leninism within the WUO [Weather Underground Organization].
 The struggle for Marxism-Leninism is the most significant development in our recent history. ...
 We discovered thru our own experiences what revolutionaries all over the world have found — that Marxism-Leninism is the science of revolution, the revolutionary ideology of the working class, our guide to the struggle ...

 According to a 1974 FBI study of the group, Dohrn's article signaled a developing commitment to Marxism-Leninism that had not been clear in the group's previous statements, despite their trips to Cuba and contact with Vietnamese communists there.